 Always look for hotel promotion codes or promo codes for short.
 These are online codes issued by the hotels.
 These codes offer you great hotel discounts, plus other freebies for booking online.
 Just remember, promo codes are time sensitive and is subject to availability, so use it as soon as you get one.
 Here are a few promo codes for hotels on the Vegas strip.

 Consider booking accommodations in Downtown Las Vegas.
 Hotels in this part of town are usually less expensive than hotels on the Strip.
 Any hotel off Las Vegas Blvd. costs considerably less than the going rate on the Strip.

 Consider motels also.
 They offer rooms at bargain prices.

-Join the Players Club at any Las Vegas casino you play in.
+Join the Casino Loyalty Club at any Las Vegas casino you play in.
 Members of this club receive comps, which often include a free room.
 Members also receive such offers in the mail to lure them back to Las Vegas.